Introduction to Wildcards in PostgreSQL

 Conclusion

-Wildcard operator is essential in PostgreSQL.
-Basically, we used percentage (%) and underscore (_) wildcard operator to fetch matching rows from the table.
+The Wildcard operator is essential in PostgreSQL.
+We used percentage (%) and underscore (_) wildcard operators to fetch matching rows from the table.
 There are many ways to retrieve data from the table using wildcard operator like (‘%xxx%’, ‘%xxx’, ‘xxx%’, ‘xxx’, ‘____’, ‘_xxx’, ‘xxx_’ and ‘_xx_’).

 Recommended Articles